LEARNAcademy/syllabus/javascript/higher-order-functions.md

 ---

-## Higher-Order Functions
+### Higher-Order Functions

-A higher-order function is a function that either takes in another function as an argument or returns another function as an output.
+A **higher-order function** is a built in method in JavaScript that takes in a function as an argument.
+Often higher-order functions are designed to operate on arrays.
+The function passed as an argument will execute once for every item in the array.
+This makes higher-order functions incredible useful for iteration.

-We will focus on two higher-order functions for this lesson - **.map()** and **.filter()** both have three built-in parameters - the value, index, and array.
+We will focus on two higher-order functions for this lesson `.map()` and `.filter()`.
+Both of these have three built-in parameters: the current value, the index, and the array the higher-order function is called on.

-What the parameters are named is arbitrary, but the order will always be the same.
+What the parameters are named is technically arbitrary, but the order will always be the same.
 The higher-order functions have to take at least one argument (value) but can take two or three if needed.

 `.map(value, index, array)`
 `.filter(value, index, array)`